Mobile Suit Gundam Narrative: Story

-In the aftermath of the disastrous events within the colony, Minister Monaghan instructs Erica to flee her ship as he intends to blame the event on rogue Sleeves remnants and have the Federation destroy the rest of the force.
-Zoltan overhears the communication and murders Erica.
+In the aftermath of the disastrous events within the colony, Minister Monaghan instructs Ellic to flee her ship as he intends to blame the event on rogue Sleeves remnants and have the Federation destroy the rest of the force.
+Zoltan overhears the communication and murders Ellic.
 He suffers a psychotic break and launches in the II Neo Zeong with no greater intent than mass destruction.
 Michele reveals she orchestrated the encounter in the colony in order to draw out the Phenex.
-As teenagers, she, Rita, and Jona became victims of the vicious Cyber Newtype experiments surrounding the Gryps Conflict.
-Michele had arranged for her own adoption by Luio & Co. after tricking Jona into helping her sacrifice Rita to extreme experimentation.
-She believes she will be absolved of her guilt over Rita when she unlocks the key to immortality within the Phenex - the ability of a psycho-frame to absorb the soul of a dying person, as has happened with the Phenex and Rita, who died after escaping with the Phenex.
+As teenagers, she, Rita, and Jona became victims of the vicious Cyber Newtype experiments by the Titans.
+Michele had arranged for her own adoption by Luio & Co. after tricking Jona into helping her sacrifice Rita to extreme experimentation, intending to free Rita with Luio & Co. resources.
+However, after the dissolution of the Titans, the Federation continued to use Rita as the test pilot of the Phenex, eventually leading to her disappearance when the Phenex went berserk during a test.
+She believes she will be absolved of her guilt over Rita when she unlocks the key to immortality within the Phenex—the ability of a psycho-frame to absorb the soul of a dying person, as has happened with the Phenex and Rita, who died after escaping with the Phenex.

 The Federation fears Zoltan’s assault will cause a rain of debris on Earth even more devastating than Operation British.
 Jona, Michele, and the Federation forces sortie to defeat Zoltan, joined by the Phenex.
 The II Neo Zeong proves too powerful and is on the verge of defeating the combined forces.
 Michele sacrifices herself to protect Jona's heavily damaged Narrative Gundam.
 Banagher Links arrives in the ARX-014S Silver Bullet Suppressor, intervening to allow Jona to enter the Phenex' empty cockpit.
 The united souls of Jona, Rita, and Michele drive the Phenex's psycho-frame to contain the destructive power of the II Neo Zeong's own psycho-frame, killing Zoltan and saving the Earth.
 Jona is released from the Phenex before it speeds away at incredible speed, and is rescued by Banagher, who encourages Jona that the story is not over yet.
 The RX-0 Unicorn Gundam, believed to have been dismantled, is shown to be sealed away by Mineva and Banagher, in case it needs to be called on again.